TheRealJoelmatic/McNameChecker/README.md

 Download the latest release at the [releases section](https://github.com/TheRealJoelmatic/Matic-Clicker/releases/tag/Release).

 ## Bugs or suggestions
-Bugs or suggestions should be reported at the [issues section](https://github.com/TheRealJoelmatic/Matic-Clicker/issues).
+Bugs or suggestions should be reported in the [issues section](https://github.com/TheRealJoelmatic/Matic-Clicker/issues).

 ## Credits
 Joelmatic - https://github.com/TheRealJoelmatic